Study reveals: 6 reasons why retail investors (rightly) fear greenwashingMatthias Krey

 Figure 1: Reasons for not investing in environmental impact funds (source: 2°Investing Initiative (2020))

-What do the insiders say?
+What do the insiders say about greenwashing?

 There is only so much research can tell us, but the results of these surveys seem to in line with the general trend.
 A major critique of investments with environmental, social, and governance criteria for stock listed companies— or short ESG stocks — is the belief that true sustainable investment funds are very rate.
 It’s a “marketing hype,” as Tariq Fancy, the former chief investment officer for sustainable investing at BlackRock Inc., wrote recently in an opinion piece for the USA Today.
 He believes that true change isn’t being implemented and says that existing mutual funds are being remarketed as “green” — with no noticeable modification to the fund and its strategies.
 Being environmentally responsible is now favored by investors and therefore profitable, so funds are labeling themselves sustainable for appearances.
 Clearly, it isn’t just retail investors that (rightfully) think that there is greenwashing involved in sustainable investing, but also insiders such as Tariq Fancy.
 But how long can this malpractice of retail investors funds lured into the stocks with limited or no real sustainability impact continue?